tannewt/wa-law.org/house/2021-22/CB/README.md

 ### Fri, Feb 4 at 8:00 am
 Public Hearing
-* Bills referred to committee.
+* [HB 1738](/bill/2021-22/hb/1738/) - Changing the total amount of outstanding indebtedness of the Washington state housing finance commission.
 (Remote testimony.)

 See https://app.leg.wa.gov/csi/house for information about viewing and providing public testimony at committee meetings.